-The Government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated this year (2014).
+The Government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated in 2014.
 At Kitwell, these values are reinforced regularly and in the following ways.
 This document can be found at the link below.

 Children have many opportunities for their voices to be heard.
 We have a school council which meets regularly to discuss issues raised in class council meetings.
 The council has its own budget and is able to genuinely effect change within the school.
 The council is made up from two members from each year group.
 These members are voted in by their class.